Lala Lajpat Rai: Education

 Lajpat Rai had his initial education in Government Higher Secondary School, Rewari, Punjab province, where his father was posted as an Urdu teacher.
-In 1880, he joined Government College at Lahore to study law, where he came in contact with patriots and future freedom fighters, such as Lala Hans Raj and Pandit Guru Dutt.
+In 1880, he joined Government College at Lahore to study law, where he came in contact with patriots and future freedom fighters, such as Lala Hans Raj and Pandit Gurudutta.
 While studying at Lahore he was influenced by the Hindu reformist movement of Swami Dayanand Saraswati, became a member of the existing Arya Samaj Lahore (founded 1877) and founder-editor of Lahore-based Arya Gazette.

 Career

 Law

 Lala Lajpat Rai (left) of Punjab, Bal Gangadhar Tilak of Maharashtra, and Bipin Chandra Pal of Bengal.
 The triumvirate, popularly known as Lal Bal Pal, changed the political discourse of the Indian independence movement.

 In 1884, his father was transferred to Rohtak, and Rai came along after the completion of his studies at Lahore.
 In 1886, he moved to Hisar where his father was transferred, and started to practice law and became a founding member of the Bar Council of Hisar along with Babu Churamani.
 In the same year, he helped Mahatma Hansraj establish the nationalistic Dayananda Anglo-Vedic School, Lahore, and he also founded the Hisar district branches of the Indian National Congress, and the reformist Arya Samaj movement with several other local leaders.
 These included Babu Churamani (lawyer), the three Tayal brothers (Chandu Lal Tayal, Hari Lal Tayal and Balmokand Tayal), Dr. Ramji Lal Hooda, Dr. Dhani Ram, Arya Samaj Pandit Murari Lal, Seth Chhaju Ram Jat (founder of Jat School, Hisar) and Dev Raj Sandhir.
 In 1888 and again in 1889, he had the honour of being one of the four delegates from Hisar to attend the annual session of the Congress at Allahabad, along with Babu Churamani, Lala Chhabil Das and Seth Gauri Shankar.
 In 1892, he moved to Lahore to practise before the Lahore High Court.
 To shape the political policy of India to gain independence, he also practised journalism, and was a regular contributor to several newspapers including The Tribune.
 He was also associated with the management of the Punjab National Bank and Lakshmi Insurance Company in their early stages in 1894.

 In 1914, he quit law practice to dedicate himself to the Indian independence movement and travelled to Britain, and then to the United States in 1917.
 In October 1917, he founded the Indian Home Rule League of America in New York.
 He stayed in the United States from 1917 to 1920.
 His early freedom struggle was impacted by Arya Samaj and communal representation.